-As for the quality of margin loans, the Company has a prudent approach to managing and recognizing allowances for expected credit losses, along with its margin loan collateral policy.
-Therefore, the Company expects the expected credit loss allowance to remain at the same level.
-This is because the Company's expected credit loss tolerance level has passed its peak.
-The actual expected credit loss allowance level may be adjusted according to the volatility of market conditions.
-In addition, the Company will maintain its collateral asset to margin lending ratio at 551% at the end of 2021 to accommodate the increased risk appetite.
+By the end of 2022, the average number of trading accounts (active accounts) was 43 % of all accounts.
+In addition, in 2022, individual investor trading via internet trading had a decrease in transactions, with the number of trading accounts at the end of 2022 at 60,749.
+As for the quality of margin loans, the Company has carefully managed and recognized allowance for expected credit losses in conjunction with the margin loan policy.
+Therefore, the Company expects that the allowance for expected credit losses will remain at the same levels the Company expects that the expected credit loss allowance has passed its peak, so the actual expected credit loss allowance may be adjusted according to market volatility.
+In addition, the Company will maintain the ratio of collateralized assets to margin loans of the Company at a high level to support the increased risk.